petervdmeer/endless-sky/docs/rfcs/text/0052-formation-flying.md

 - Only a single formation per type of ship.
 - Set formation information not centrally, but only on the following-ship.
 - Don't include the option to form formations around other things than lead-ships.
-- Instead of just category, we might also filter based on outfits (e.g. anti-missile equipped ships vs turret outfitted ships).

 # Unresolved Questions
 - Overlap between positions in different (overlapping) formations; the most basic formation code would just place multiple ships on a single position.
-- Multiple categories/typs of ships in a single formation; the `instance` and `ring` keywords are expected to solve situations where different ships need to be placed at different locations in a formation (by just creating 2 instances of the same formation and assigning different ships and rings to each).
 - Exact specifications of which ships should move to which positions (for example based on a location filter per position/line/arc).
 It still is possible to assign specific ships to specific positions by creating different formations for each specific type of ships, but that seems less power-full than using location-filters.
 - Behaviors for when to break formations (through ship personalities or otherwise) are not in this specification/RFC.
 This is a topic that deserves its own separate specification/RFC.
 - The actual UI elements for players to assign ships to formations is not in this specification/RFC.
 In scope is that is should be possible to create such UI elements, but the actual UI is not in this specification/RFC.